Contents

 Better Spend Visibility

 Spend visibility means having granular insights into your Spend.
-If you have better spend visibility, you will make better investment decisions.
+If you have better spending visibility, you will make better investment decisions.

-For example, you did a quick General ledger analysis and noticed that you are spending $1M per month on marketing.
+For example, you did a quick General ledger analysis and noticed you are spending $1M monthly on marketing.

-Is this $1M on ads, content creation, agency fees?
+Is this $1M on ads, content creation, and agency fees?

-Let’s say if you knew that out of $1M, $200K is on online ads.
-Then you can ask specific questions on how online ads contribute to lead generation goals.
+Let’s say you knew that out of $1M, $200K is on online ads.
+Then, you can ask specific questions on how online ads contribute to lead generation goals.

 This is probably the most common objective for the automation of the process.
 As companies grow, they realize the pain of disjointed purchase authorization and the invoice reconciliation process.